 Using the Database

-Learn more about law enforcement training in the 50-state statutory database by clicking on the image at the top of the page.
+Learn more about law enforcement training by exploring the 50-state statutory database.

 Note that this section of the database encompasses statutory law enforcement training requirements only.
 It does not include regulatory requirements, police officer standards and training (POST) board requirements, or any other non-statutory training requirements developed at the state or local level.